Omkar-omi/SweetBrew/README.md

 10. Added increase/decrease button on current order screen. &#9989;
 11. Fixed The cart system. &#9989;
 12. New ui, added modals and vatious ux changes. &#9989;
+13. Let users use the parts of website where auth is not required, without loging in first. &#9989;